stash-s/ESP8266_SPI_Driver/README.md

 ESP8266 SPI Driver
 ========

+This is a port of SPI library by David Ogilvy (https://github.com/MetalPhreak) to esp8266-nonos-sdk.
+Recently good folks at Espressif added some support for SPI hardware into their NonOs SDK.

+Yet, I was unable to make it work.
+David's library works like a champ.
+The only problem were obvious name conflicts between SDK include files and library.

+I worked these around by prefixing include files with 'mp_' .
+Also added C++ compatibility (extern "C" {}) to prevent name mangling.

+Original documentation:

 Some general information about the SPI hardware and my investigations into the control registers are on http://d.av.id.au/blog/ for those who want a deeper insight into how the code works.